 Can I Change the Brake Fluid Without Bleeding?

-When getting rid of old brake fluid, you have to bleed it by opening the bleed screws and adding the new brake fluid at the same time.
+When replacing old brake fluid, you have to bleed it by opening the bleed screws and adding new brake fluid at the same time.
 Leave the bleed screw open until you find the new brake fluid coming out of the bleed screw.
 You can differentiate it by its fresh color.

 Does the Engine Need to Be Running to Bleed Brakes?

-No, when bleeding the brakes, the engine has to be shut off to prepare a good quantity of pressure before opening the bleed screw.
+No, when bleeding the brakes, the engine has to be shut off to build up enough pressure before opening the bleed screw.
 This will not happen when the engine is running.

 Can I Mix Old and New Brake Fluid?